vkbo/novelWriter/docs/source/int_introduction.rst

 * **H3** is used for scene titles – optionally replaced by separators.
 * **H4** is for section titles within scenes, if such granularity is needed.

-This header level structure is only taken into account for novel files.
-For the files designated as project notes, the header levels have no structural meaning, and the user is free to do whatever they want.
-See the :ref:`a_struct` page for more details.
+This header level structure is only taken into account for novel documents.
+For the project notes, the header levels have no structural meaning, and the user is free to do whatever they want.
+See the :ref:`a_struct` and :ref:`a_notes` pages for more details.

 .. _a_intro_export: